J-HangarSpace

 Homeported in Yokohama (3rd Region)

-PL31 IzuAs a result of the Great Hanshin-Awaji Earthquake in 1995, the Izu patrol boat was designed to serve
+PL31 IzuAs a result of the Great Hanshin-Awaji Earthquake in 1995, the Izu patrol boat was designed to

-large quantities of relief supplies to the afflicted areas.
+transport large quantities of relief supplies to the afflicted areas.

 (Photo [Yokohama, Apr.
 2009]: Toshinbori Baba via Wikimedia Commons)